Search

 Under such a situation, it was difficult for competent authorities to govern chemical-related activities, challenging for companies to comply with different local regulations, and confusing for workers and consumers to get appropriate information on chemical hazards.

-1. harmonized criteria for the classification of substances and mixtures
+1. harmonized criteria for hazard classification of substances and mixtures based on their intrinsic physical, health, and environmental hazards

-Target audiences of GHS:
+Target audiences of GHS

 • consumers